jvnte/covid-19-prediction-api/README.md

 make run
 ```

-The dashboard should start in a new browser tab.
+These commands install all the required packages and start the API and dashboard.
+The dashboard should start in a new
+browser tab at http://localhost:8501/, while the API is running at http://localhost:8000/.
+To interact with the API only
+check out the next section.

 ## Run API only